theupdateframework/taps/candidate-succinct-delegation-tap.md

 reduce the metadata overhead for targets metadata that contains many delegations, TUF supports hashed bin delegations.
-Hashed bin delegations use a targets role that delegates to ‘bin’ roles, which sign metadata for the actual targets in the bin.
-Targets are distributed to bins using the hash of the target filename.
+Hashed bin delegations use a targets role that delegates to ‘bin’ roles, which sign metadata for the actual target files in the bin.
+Targets files are distributed to bins using the hash of the target filename.
 Using hashed bin delegations, the delegating metadata only delegates to the bins, and so contain less data.
 Thus, hashed bin delegations reduce the client’s metadata